-- Who are the stakeholders?
-How and why are they selected? - How will they be invited to the meeting/workshop/survey and by whom? - How long is the workshop and who will facilitate?
-What is the agenda? - What information will participants be given ahead of time? - How will notes be recorded and by whom?
-Who will review for accuracy? - What type of survey will be developed? - How will results be evaluated or tallied?
+- ✓ Who are the stakeholders?
+How and why will they be selected? - ✓ How will they be invited to the meeting/workshop/survey and by whom? - ✓ How long is the workshop and who will facilitate?
+What is the agenda? - ✓ What information will participants be given ahead of time? - ✓ How will notes be recorded and by whom?
+Who will review for accuracy? - ✓ What type of survey will be developed? - ✓ How will results be evaluated or tallied?